mstunda/motor-visual-type1-math/README.md

 - The (internally regulated) quadrature component of the stator current
 - The (externally enforced) actual rotor speed.

+The output vector diagram and operational quadrant diagram only represent steady state operation in the base speed range.

+Preview:
 ![Full range operation preview][1]